Gary Medel: Inter Milan

 After Cardiff's relegation, Medel joined Italian club Inter Milan for a reported £10 million fee on 9 August 2014.
 The fee, which was £1 million less than what Cardiff had signed Medel for, was criticised by former striker Nathan Blake, but was justified by Cardiff manager Ole Gunnar Solskjær.
 Medel made his Serie A debut for Inter on 31 August as they began the season with a goalless draw at Torino, playing the full 90 minutes.

 On 31 October 2015, Medel scored his first goal for Inter to give the Nerazzurri a 1–0 victory over Scudetto rivals Roma at the Stadio Giuseppe Meazza.

 On 23 October 2016, in the 2–1 away defeat at Atalanta, Medel hit Jasmin Kurtić in the face with his left arm, an incident that was not spotted by the referee.
 A day later, however, he was banned for three league games by Lega Serie A after examining TV images.

 On 20 November 2016, in the Derby della Madonnina against cross-town rivals A.C.
 Milan, Medel played as centre-back for 37 minutes before replaced by Jeison Murillo due to a knee injury.
 Following the match, which ended in a 2–2 draw, it was confirmed that Medel had damaged his lateral meniscus and would be sidelined until January 2017.

 Medel returned to action on 28 January by playing in Inter's 3–0 home defeat of Pescara.
 Later on 12 March, he made his 100th appearance for Inter as the Nerazzurri beat Atalanta 7–1 at home.

 Beşiktaş

 On 11 August 2017, Medel signed for Süper Lig champions Beşiktaş for a reported €3 million.
 He signed a three-year contract.

 Bologna

 On 29 August 2019, Medel signed a three-year contract with Serie A club Bologna for a reported fee of €2.5 million.
 He debuted for Bologna against rivals SPAL on 30 August 2019.

+Vasco da Gama

+In July 2023, he returned to South America and signed with Brazilian Série A side Vasco da Gama.

+Boca Juniors

+In June 2024, he returned to Boca Juniors.

+Still a player of Boca Juniors, Medel graduated as a football manager at INAF (National Institute of Football, Sports and Physical Activity of Chile) in December 2024.

+Back to Chile

+On 9 January 2025, Universidad Católica announced his return on a one-year deal.